southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are South Dakota Family Court Records?

-What Is a Family Court in South Dakota State?
+What Is a Family Court in South Dakota?

 What Cases are Heard by Family Courts?

-The types of family cases heard by the South Dakota Circuit Court include:
+The types of family cases heard by the South Dakota Circuit Court include, with each matter handled as a separate court case:

-These forms must be filled, carefully, legibly, and in triplicate.
-This is so that one copy can go to the court, one to the defendant, and one can be kept by the plaintiff.
-The filled forms must be taken to the local courthouse where they will be filed and a summons will be attached to them.
-This summons will be directed to the defendant and will require him or her to answer the complaint or proceeding being brought forward and to submit a copy of his answer to the plaintiff at the plaintiff’s address within 30 days after he has been served the summons.
+These forms must be filled out carefully, legibly, and in triplicate.
+This is so that one copy can go to the court, one to the defendant, and the plaintiff can keep one.
+The filled forms must be taken to the local courthouse, where they will be filed, and a summons will be attached.
+This summons will be directed to the defendant.
+It will require them to answer the complaint or proceeding being brought forward and to submit a copy of his answer to the plaintiff at the plaintiff’s address within 30 days after he has been served the summons.

 Papers have been served once they have been delivered personally to the defendant.
-This can be done by the plaintiff or the plaintiff so desires, they can hire a process server to serve the papers.
-If this is done, the plaintiff will need to fill out an Affidavit of Personal Service.
+The plaintiff can do this themselves, or if they desire, they can hire a process server to serve the papers.
+If this is done, the plaintiff must fill out an Affidavit of Personal Service.

-In a divorce proceeding, papers can be served via mail.
-If this is done, the defendant must receive a copy of the papers being served, two copies of the notice, an admission of service which he or she must fill out, as well as a return envelope that is addressed to the seller and has the requisite postage stamps already on it.
+Papers can be served via mail in a divorce proceeding.
+If this is done, the defendant must receive a copy of the papers being served, two copies of the notice, an admission of service that he or she must fill out, and a return envelope addressed to the seller with the requisite postage stamps already on it.

-Who Can Serve Family Court Papers in South Dakota State?
+Who Can Serve Family Court Papers in South Dakota?

-In the state of South Dakota, there is no license necessary in order to be able to serve family court papers.
-This means anyone, as long as they are over 18 and not involved in the case, can serve family court papers.
+In the state of South Dakota, no license is necessary to serve family court papers.
+This means anyone over 18 and not involved in the case can serve family court papers.

-What is Contempt of Court in Family Law in South Dakota State?
+What is Contempt of Court in Family Law in South Dakota?

-Contempt of court is defined as any action or behavior that disobeys, disrespects, or denigrates the jurisdiction of a court.
-More often than not, actions that interfere with the ability of the court to administer justice are seen as contemptuous.
-According to the Statutes of the South Dakota Legislature, an individual can be held in two types of contempt: civil and criminal contempt.
+Contempt of court is defined as any action or behavior that disobeys, disrespects, or denigrates a court's jurisdiction.
+Actions that interfere with the court's ability to administer justice are most often seen as contemptuous.
+According to the Statutes of the South Dakota Legislature, an individual can be held in civil and criminal contempt.

 1. Civil Contempt

-An individual is held in civil contempt so as to force compliance with the orders and declarations of the court.
-When given a civil contempt sanction, the contemnor has the opportunity to forego the sanction simply by obeying the court’s orders.
+An individual is held in civil contempt to force compliance with the court's orders and declarations.
+Compliance with a court order is required to avoid civil contempt sanctions.
+When given a civil contempt sanction, the contemnor can forego the sanction simply by obeying the court’s orders.
 For instance, civil contempt can occur when a parent obstructs the other parent’s rights to visitation as ordered by the court.
-Conversely, it can also occur when a parent refuses to deliver the child to the other parent at the appropriate visitation end-time.
+Conversely, it can also happen when a parent refuses to deliver the child to the other parent at the appropriate visitation end-time.

-If the court finds that the individual is indeed in contempt, having known the standing orders of the court and willfully disobeying them, then a civil sanction will be issued.
+If the court finds that the individual is indeed in contempt, having known the court's standing orders and willfully disobeying them, then a civil sanction will be issued.
 This sanction might order that the aggrieved parent get more residential time with the children to make up for the time wrongfully taken, or include a civil penalty that orders the offending parent to seek therapy.
 The sanction can be avoided if the contemnor desists from disobeying the court’s orders.
+Parties have the right to seek enforcement of court orders if the other party fails to comply.

 2. Criminal Contempt